 Unity WebGL content is supported in the current versions of most major browsers on the desktop, however there are differences in the level of support offered by the different browsers.
 Mobile devices are not supported by Unity WebGL.

 Not all features of Unity are available in WebGL builds, mostly due to constraints of the platform.
 Specifically:

-WebGL builds cannot be debugged in MonoDevelop or Visual Studio.
+WebGL builds cannot be debugged in Visual Studio.
 See: Debugging and trouble shooting WebGL builds.

-The WebGL graphics API is equivalent to OpenGL ES 2.0, which has some limitations.
+The WebGL graphics API is equivalent to OpenGL ES 2.0 and 3.0, which has some limitations.
 See: WebGL Graphics.